lucasbasquerotto/react-masked-input/README.md

 export default MaskedInput;
 ```

+Define the property `waitToUpdateCursor` as `true` on iOS to delay the cursor position update for some milliseconds, otherwise the cursor may end up in a wrong position when changing the value of the input.

 The native component can be used in the same way as any other mask component, [as shown previously](#quickstart).